From our How to Grow Microgreens Series

 Transcript is below.

-Nick & Nathan from On the Acre in Houston, TX discuss the topic.
+Nick & Nathan from On the Acre in Houston, TX discuss growing microgreens for chefs and bartenders.
+Learn what microgreens are On the Acre's top-sellers and most requested microgreens by chefs and bartenders.
 For more advanced microgreens business training, visit our Urban Farm Academy Business of Microgreens course.

-I like the ones like nasturtium that make us a lot of money and then I also enjoy any of the ones that we've experimented with blackouts, taking the same product or taking peas and selling them in ten different ways something that is very common and very easy but doing it unexpectedly by expectedly I mean showing your client your chef your cater waiter event planner things they haven't seen before from the easiest or simplest of crops.
+Then I also enjoy any of the ones that we've experimented with using blackouts, taking the same product, or taking peas and selling them in ten different ways.
+Growing something very common and straightforward, but doing it unexpectedly by expectedly, I mean showing your client, your chef, caterer, or event planner things they haven't seen before from the easiest or most straightforward of crops.

-So I would say that my favorites are definitely nasturtium, not necessarily because of the money, I like the taste I like the way that it grows, I find it really interesting and then ORAC has a new favorite, we've got a pretty picky batch of seeds right now it's giving us lots of lots of issues but the plant overall is just beautiful.
-It shimmers in the light the underside of the leaves and it has this really unexpected salty flavor and we actually have a chef right now using it to make adding it to their Bloody Mary.
+Orach has become a new favorite.
+We've got a pretty picky batch of seeds right now.
+It's giving us lots of lots of issues, but the plant overall is just beautiful.
+It shimmers in the light, the underside of the leaves, and it has this unexpected salty flavor, and we actually have a chef right now using it as an addition to their Bloody Mary.